thethunderturner/filament/docs/01-introduction/02-installation.md

 npm run dev
 ```

-When scaffolding, if you have the [notifications](notifications) package installed, Filament will ask you if you would like to install the required Livewire component into the default layout file.
-This is required if you wish to send flash notifications to your users through Filament.
+During scaffolding, if you have the [notifications](notifications) package installed, Filament will ask if you want to install the required Livewire component into your default layout file.
+This component is required if you want to send flash notifications to users through Filament.

 </div>